Quest Magazine - Home

 What do smart meter installers do?

-As a smart meter installer/technician, you are likely to work for between 35 and 40 hours per week, Monday to Friday, fitting the high-tech devices in customers’ homes and businesses.
-You may also be part of a standby rota for jobs outside normal working hours, which could include weekends and, therefore, overtime pay.
-Some installation sites may be outdoors, so you should be prepared to work in all weathers.
+As a smart meter installer or technician, you typically work 35 to 40 hours per week, Monday to Friday, installing advanced devices in homes and businesses.
+You may also be on a standby rota for jobs outside normal working hours, including weekends, which could offer overtime pay.
+Some installation sites might be outdoors, so be prepared to work in various weather conditions.

-During the installation process, you will also demonstrate to customers how to use their new meters, as well as provide impartial energy efficiency advice (although you won’t be required to sell energy plans or tariffs).
-You might find yourself working for one of the major energy companies, or perhaps for a smaller firm that has a contract to install smart meters.
-Whoever your employer, they would normally provide you with a van to get from job to job, which means that a full valid driving licence is required.
+During the installation process, you will demonstrate to customers how to use their new meters and provide impartial energy efficiency advice, without the need to sell energy plans or tariffs.
+You might work for a major energy company or a smaller firm contracted to install smart meters.
+Employers usually provide a van for job-related travel, requiring a full valid driving licence.

-So if you have good practical skills, get on well with people from all walks of life, and are looking for a new career that gets you out and about, this could well be the right job for you!
+If you have good practical skills, enjoy interacting with people from diverse backgrounds, and seek a career that involves fieldwork, this could be the right job for you!

 THE DAY JOB